codio-content/Javascript_Maze-Decomposition_and_abstractions_-objects/.guides/content/Creating-your-own-objects-284d.md

 Now let's see how we can create our own object.

-Let's say we want to create an object that stores the following information each time a turn is taken
+Let's say we want to create an object that stores the following information each time a turn is taken using the `turnTaken` function on the left.

 - The X and Y coordinates of the player
 - The current score